paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 ### Configure lint-staged

-Then create a configuration `lint-staged.config.js` file for lint-staged.
+Create a configuration `lint-staged.config.js` file for lint-staged.
 Some prefer to configure it [directly in package.json](https://github.com/okonet/lint-staged#packagejson-example), but we have more options by configuring via a dedicated file.

 ```javascript
 // lint-staged.config.js